TerrorbyteHunter/Fusion_Mining_Web/replit.md

 - Clear section separators and headings
 - 2-column grid for first/last name and phone/company fields
 - Responsive layout that adapts to screen size
+- Phone and Company columns now display actual saved values (or "-" if not set)

 ### Complete Notification System Implementation
 Implemented a fully-functional real-time notification system for 4 key events: